c4v4/cft/README.md

 Other rules:

-- No references or pointers within either _structs_ or _functors_, clearly they can be stored by other abstractions defined in _library code_, like `std::vector`.
+- No storage of references or pointers within either _structs_ or _functors_, clearly they can be stored by other abstractions defined in _library code_.
+- No direct storage of resources that require special handling (e.g., pointers to allocated memory or file handles).
+- No `const` member variables.
+- No explicit memory management in general, everything is wrapped within a proper abstraction.
+- No (user-defined) copy/move constructors/assignment operators, no destructors.
+- Entities must always be default-constructible.
 - _structs_ have only public member variables.
+- _structs_ state validity is user's responsibility.
 - _structs_ can be initialized by factories (or manually), no constructors or other user-defined member functions.
+- _functors_ can have non-default constructors.
+- _functors_ must always be in a valid state.
 - _functors_ cannot have public member variables, they can only be accessed as a function abstraction.
-- _functors_ can have non-default constructors.
-- No (user-defined) copy/move constructors/assignment operators, no destructors.

 ### Library Code